 Keep in mind

-Regardless of what the current science says, it’s probably not enough to call honey a cyst treatment or remover.
+There’s not enough research to call honey a cyst treatment or remover.
 Using it may help with discomfort as well as cysts caused by bacteria.

 One method is to create a poultice by mixing honey, preferably raw and all-natural, with other antimicrobial herbs and ingredients.
 You then apply the mixture to the cyst and leave it on overnight.